-Roger Warren is an Adjunct Professor on the Terrorism, Risk & Security Studies Program at Simon Fraser University (Vancouver), with a particular focus on Arab and Western foreign fighters.
+Roger Warren is an Assistant Professor on the Terrorism, Risk & Security Studies Program at Simon Fraser University (Vancouver), with a particular focus on Arab and Western foreign fighters.
 He is the author of a book, Terrorist Movements and the Recruitment of Arab Foreign Fighters: A History from 1980s Afghanistan to ISIS, to be published by Bloomsbury in 2019.

 He is former British Army officer (lieutenant colonel) with a PhD in International Relations based on a thesis entitled: “Forged in the Crucible of Defensive Jihad: Arab Foreign Fighters and their Trajectory to Involvement in Islamist Terrorism.”
 Warren’s research areas include the notion of radicalisation, political Islam, foreign fighters, and suicide terrorism within the Arab world.